woheller69/browser/README.md

 If one of these exceptions is active the respective icon will also be highlighted in "Exceptions".
 A click on the icon will add/remove an exception.
 Third party cookies are not supported in general.

-In additions there are settings which are only available as global settings:
+In additions there are settings which are only available as global settings and apply to all websites:
-- Allow location access
+- Allow location access: enables websites to access your device's location
-- Allow camera access
+- Allow camera access: allows websites to use your device's camera
-- Allow microphone access
+- Allow microphone access: allows websites to use your device's microphone
-- Download images.
-This allows saving data, **when not connected to WIFI**.
-If WIFI is available images will always be loaded.
+- Download images: saves data by downloading images only when not connected to a metered network, usually a WiFi connection; otherwise, images will always be loaded when connected to a non-metered network
-- Night mode: allow algorithmic darkening of web sites.
-This darkening is only applied when the app is in dark mode and the web site does not provide a dark version.
+- Night mode: enables algorithmic darkening of web pages when the app is in dark mode and the website doesn't have a dark version

 ### Greasemonkey style scripts